brunch/brunch/docs/config.md

 ## `npm` (experimental)

-`Object`: configures the NPM integration for the front-end packages.
+`Object`: configures NPM integration for front-end packages.
+Make sure you also declare the packages you depend on in your package.json `dependencies` section.

-* `npm.enabled`: `Boolean`: a toggle of whether the integration is enabled.
+* `npm.enabled`: `Boolean`: a toggle of whether the integration is enabled, defaults to `false`.
-* `npm.packages`: `Array`: a list of npm packages that should be included into the build (whitelist).
+* `npm.whitelist`: `Array`: a list of npm packages that should be included in the build.
-* `npm.exclude`: `Array`: a list of npm packages that should not be included into the build (blacklist).
+* `npm.blacklist`: `Array`: a list of npm packages that should not be included in the build.
 * `npm.globals`: `Object`: a mapping from global name (as a key) to the corresponding module name (string) to expose.
 * `npm.styles`: `Object`: a mapping from package name (string) to an array of stylesheet paths (relative to package root) to be included into the build.